SoftAndTech/Contactus/README.md

         php artisan optimize
         php artisan route:clear

-6. Navigate links

-    ```bash
-        yourdomain.com/contactus_settings  // for settings
-        yourdomain.com/contact_us  // for contact us form if you want to run the form directly

-    or

-    Include the contact form wherwever you want

-    ```php
-        @include('contactus::contact')
+8. Initilize settings

+    From your browser, go to 'yourdomain.com/contactus_settings' and save your configuratrion before running the contact us form.

-7. If you want to add 'auth' requirements, just wrap the middleware to the routes in Contactus\vendor\softandtech\contactus\src\routes\web.php
+9. If you want to add 'auth' requirements, just wrap the middleware to the routes in Contactus\vendor\softandtech\contactus\src\routes\web.php